BruinPlanTeam/BruinPlan/README.md

 - Your plans are stored in the database

 **Search**
-- Search for majors with real-time suggestions
+- Search for engineering majors with real-time suggestions
 - Results are ranked by relevance (exact matches first, then partial matches)

 ## How It's Built

 The frontend is React with Vite.
 We use React Router for navigation and @dnd-kit for the drag-and-drop functionality.
 State is managed with React Context (for auth and major selection) and custom hooks for different features.

 The backend is Express.js with Prisma as our ORM.
 We use MySQL for the database.
 Authentication uses JWT tokens, and passwords are hashed with bcrypt.
+The server code is organized in `server/app.js` (routes and middleware) and `server/server.js` (entry point).

 We organized the code into custom hooks so each piece has a clear responsibility.
 API calls go through service functions, and protected routes use JWT middleware.